MicrosoftDocs/visualfsharpdocs/docs/conceptual/async.ignore['t]-method-[fsharp].md

 The input computation.

+## Return Value

-**A computation that is equivalent to the input computation, but disregards the result.**
+A computation that is equivalent to the input computation, but disregards the result.

-## Remarks
+## Example

-**The following code example illustrates the use of Async.Ignore.**
+The following code example illustrates the use of `Async.Ignore`.

 [!code-fsharp[Main](snippets/fsasyncapis/snippet34.fs)]

 ## Platforms
 Windows 8, Windows 7, Windows Server 2012, Windows Server 2008 R2